serj-kzv/spellcheck-dictionary-configurer/README.md

 # Warning, it can break some sites and web applications
 The extension modifies attributes' values on web pages.
-The scripts and CSS styles on these pages can depends on these attributes' values and change their behaviour accordingly.
+The scripts and CSS styles on these pages can depends on these attributes' values and changes their behaviour accordingly.
 If there is no an awaited attribute value then a page can be broken.

 **List of risky sites and web applications**
 1. Text editors, online document viewers
-2. Sites' language, internationalization, localization etc similar systems
+2. Sites' language, internationalization, localization etc
 3. Sites that observe changes of attributes that are changed by the extensions.
-It the case it can create infinity loop, the extensions changes an attribute value, site gets back the attribute value and it repeats endlessly.
+It can create infinity loop, the extensions changes an attribute value, site gets back the attribute value and it repeats endlessly.